 PMI Pulse of the Profession 2019: A Summary

 It’s that time of year again when PMI release Pulse of the Profession®, their annual survey of project management professionals.
-This year’s focus is on the PMTQ (Project Management Technology Quotient) a key concept PMI has created which combines the idea of a Technology Quotient – the ability to use and integrate technology – with project management skills.
+This year’s focus is on the PMTQ (Project Management Technology Quotient), a key concept created by PMI which combines the idea of a Technology Quotient – the ability to use and integrate technology – with project management skills.

 PMI’s data shows organisations wasted almost 12 percent of their investment in project spend due to poor performance.
 This number has remained almost unchanged for five years and PMI think having high PMTQ is the solution.
 We’ve summarised the report’s key findings, so read on to find out about the state of project management and what the future holds.

 PMI say there are three traits which a project manager with high PMTQ has: